unicoe/pedestrain_detection/report.md

 ![roipooling](images/roipooling.png)

-The regions of interest come in different sizes but the following fully connected layers take fixed size imput, thus the RoIPooling should pool the different size inputs into same fixed size output.
-The machnism being used is to divide the input with a grid same size as the output; for various input sizes $(H_i * W_i)$  and fixed output size $(H_o * W_o)$, a $(H_o * W_o)$ grid with cell size $(\frac{H_i }{H_o }* \frac{W_i} {W_o})$ will be applied to the inputs and  the max value in each cell will be taken as the responding value for output.
+The regions of interest come in different sizes but the following fully connected layers take fixed size input, thus the RoIPooling should pool the different size inputs into same fixed size output.
+The mechanism being used is to divide the input with a grid same size as the output; for various input sizes $(H_i * W_i)$  and fixed output size $(H_o * W_o)$, a $(H_o * W_o)$ grid with cell size $(\frac{H_i }{H_o }* \frac{W_i} {W_o})$ will be applied to the inputs and  the max value in each cell will be taken as the responding value for output.

 For example, Fast R-CNN selects the convolution layer conv5 in VGG16 to generate ROIs which later combine with the corresponding feature maps to form patches for object detection.
-The patches are wraped to a fixed size 7\*7 using ROI pooling and feed to fully connected layers for classification and detecting the locations.
+The patches are wrapped to a fixed size 7\*7 using ROI pooling and feed to fully connected layers for classification and detecting the locations.

 ### 2.3 The Loss Function.
 (*The answer to question 01 is included here: "Please describe the 2 key components in the Faster R-CNN framework: the Loss Function"*)

 Fast and Faster R-CNN advances at the whole network (the feature extractor, the classifier, and the boundary box regressor) can be trained end-to-end with multi-task losses (classification loss and localization loss).

-The so called multi-task loss is simply the sum of the classification loss and the bouding-box regression loss.
-Following formula: \\[L(p, u, t^u, v) = L_{cls}(p,u) + \lambda[ u \geq 1]L_{loc}(t^u,v) \\]where $L_{cls}(p,u)$ is classification loss for each RoI and using log loss $L_{cls}(p,u) = -logp_u$ and the second part is for bouding-box regression loss; the $\lambda[u\geq 1]$is a conditional factor: $\lambda= \left\{\begin{matrix}
+The so called multi-task loss is simply the sum of the classification loss and the bounding-box regression loss.
+Following formula: \\[L(p, u, t^u, v) = L_{cls}(p,u) + \lambda[ u \geq 1]L_{loc}(t^u,v) \\]where $L_{cls}(p,u)$ is classification loss for each RoI and using log loss $L_{cls}(p,u) = -logp_u$ and the second part is for bounding-box regression loss; the $\lambda[u\geq 1]$is a conditional factor: $\lambda= \left\{\begin{matrix}
 1, u \geq 1\\
 0, u < 1
-\end{matrix}\right.$ when the classifcation score u is greater or equal to one means the object is correctly classified then the bouding-box regression loss is added to the multi-task loss, however if the u is less than one and the object is not well classified the $\lambda$ is set to zero and the bounding-box loss will not be included.
+\end{matrix}\right.$ when the classification score u is greater or equal to one means the object is correctly classified then the bounding-box regression loss is added to the multi-task loss, however if the u is less than one and the object is not well classified the $\lambda$ is set to zero and the bounding-box loss will not be included.

 And the bounding-box regression loss is calculate with formula: \\[L_{loc}(t^u,v) = \sum_{i\in \{x,y,w,h\}}smooth_{L1}(t^u - v_i)\\] where the smooth function is:

 ![formula](images/formula.gif)

-simply takes the ground-truth bounding box $v_i$ and compute $L_{loc}$ with the genetated $t^u$.
+simply takes the ground-truth bounding box $v_i$ and compute $L_{loc}$ with the generated $t^u$.

-## 3 Reimplement Faster RCNN with Pedestrian Detection Dataset.
+## 3 Re-implement Faster RCNN with Pedestrian Detection Dataset.

 The python faster R-CNN implementation from [@rbgirshick](https://github.com/rbgirshick) works with `Pascal Voc `dataset while this project aims at pedestrian detecting.
 Thus, to adapt the existed implementation to pedestrian dataset like `Caltech, Kitti and INRIA` is the essential part for implementing.
-And in this report, how to prepare the caltech dataset will first be introduced.
+And in this report, how to prepare the Caltech dataset will first be introduced.
 And how to modify the network model will then be explained.
 The last topic will be the performance analysis and demonstration of the trained network.

 And this part of work is heavily based on [py-faster-rcnn-caltech-pedestrian](https://github.com/govindnh4cl/py-faster-rcnn-caltech-pedestrian).

 ### 3.1 Prepare the Dataset: Caltech.

-The [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/) pedestrain dataset consists of approximately 10 hours of 640x480 30Hz video taken from a vehicle driving through regular traffic in an urban environment.
+The [Caltech](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/) pedestrian dataset consists of approximately 10 hours of 640x480 30Hz video taken from a vehicle driving through regular traffic in an urban environment.
 About 250,000 frames (in 137 approximately minute long segments) with a total of 350,000 bounding boxes and 2300 unique pedestrians were annotated.
 The annotation includes temporal correspondence between bounding boxes and detailed occlusion labels.

 In order to use Caltech dataset for Faster R-CNN,  3 essential parts of data need to be obtained/converted from the raw data: Annotations, ImageSets, JPEGImages, which are the label data, text file with images name as lists and images in jpg format respectively.
-In this project, 8 substeps are implemented to obtain the required data.
+In this project, 8 sub-steps are implemented to obtain the required data.

 #### 3.1.1 Create directory structure.